What Is Dowel Bar?

 3. To improve the performance of pavement joints.

 The size of dowel bars depends on the thickness of the pavement.
 Usually, these bars are 18 inches (460mm) long, 1.25 to 1.5 inch (32 to 38 mm) in diameter, and spaced 12 inches (305mm) apart.
-T0 protect the bars from corrosion dowel bars are either stainless steel or epoxy coated.
+To protect the rods from corrosion they are either stainless steel or epoxy coated.

 Dowel bars are placed across transverse joints in concrete pavement to allow movement.
 They are inserted at the mid-depth of slab and coated a bond breaking material to restrict bonding to the PCC.
 Thus dowels help to transfer loads allowing expansion and contraction of adjacent slabs independently.

 Dowels must be placed parallel to the centerline.
 New channels must be cut so that at least one-half dowel can be on each side of the joint or crack.